EntityOfCensus/eoc-survey-sync/README.md

 ## Project Structure

 - **process/**: This folder contains all the **AO Lua APIs** used to define the behavior of the Main AO Process, Client Nodes, and Respondent Nodes.
-  - **main_node_api.lua**: Lua script managing client/ respondent registration, schema synchronization, and centralized metadata.
+  - **main_node_api.lua**: Lua script managing client/respondent registration, schema synchronization, centralized metadata, and target group filtering.
   - **client_node_api.lua**: Lua script that handles survey creation and management for the clients.
   - **respondent_node_api.lua**: Lua script that manages survey participation and response storage for respondents.